Skip to main content

 Confidentiality and Data Aggregation

 A critical component of both the ADA and GINA is the stringent requirement for data confidentiality.
-The laws mandate that any medical or collected must be kept separate from personnel files and treated with the highest level of security.
+The laws mandate that any medical or genetic information collected must be kept separate from personnel files and treated with the highest level of security.
 Furthermore, employers are typically only permitted to receive this information in an aggregated, de-identified format.
 This is a crucial safeguard designed to prevent conscious or unconscious bias from influencing employment decisions, such as promotions, project assignments, or terminations.

 From a clinical perspective, this is paramount.
 An individual’s raw biometric data ∞ a high A1c level, elevated blood pressure, or a genetic marker ∞ can be misinterpreted without the context of a full clinical evaluation.
 In the hands of an untrained manager, this data could lead to discriminatory assumptions about an employee’s future performance or reliability.